cnabio/duffle/README.md

 $ .\bin\duffle.exe help
 ```

-For everyone else other than Matt, Radu and Ivan:
+For everyone else other than Fisher, Radu and Ivan:

 ```
 $ export DUFFLE_HOME="$PWD/tests/testdata/home"